mihailthebuilder/simplyfeed/README.md

 The `content.js` and `contentTest.js` files refer to several automated tests I set up for the content script which used to work.
 I encountered several challenges when open-sourcing these files, however, which eventually led me to set them aside.

 You'll notice that the tests have the browser go to the actual LinkedIn site; a huge no-no as you shouldn't be incorporating external dependencies.
 I tried avoiding this by running the tests on a mock HTML page (i.e. downloading the LinkedIn feed page for my account).
 But the content scripts wouldn't get activated for some reason.
 The issue doesn't lie with the trigger in `manifest.json`, which I managed to get to work by adding `"file:///*/linkedin_mock.html"` (the name of my mock HTML page) to `content_scripts.matches`.
-I think it has something to do with the fact that the `listenLinkedInPage` in [helpers.js](src/pages/Background/modules/helpers.js) doesn't get triggered.

-### Sourcing the content that's tested
+I think it has something to do with the fact that the `chrome.webNavigation.onHistoryStateUpdated` callback in [helpers.js](src/pages/Background/modules/helpers.js) doesn't get activated when you go to the mock page.
+The callback sits in the [background scripts](src/pages/Background) and sends an alert to the content scripts which, in turn, triggers the filtering.
+The reason I didn't just put the trigger in the content scripts is because it sometimes misses out when you go to the LinkedIn feed.

 # Other